Poojanadgir/IDS2024F/quiz/Q5/README.md

 - Classical/ Bayesian probability.

 6. Is Bayesian Inference a subset of the Frequentist Inference methods?
 Why?
 - No, Bayesian Inference is not a subset of frequentist methods.
+Because, Bayesian traets parameters as random and the latter treats parameters as fixed.

 7. Which inference methodology allows the inclusion of expert knowledge in data analysis and decision-making?
 - Classical and Bayesian.